Columbus Criminal Threats Defense Lawyer

 - Argue on your behalf in criminal court, if necessary

-Are you ready to have an experienced criminal defense lawyer from Koenig & Owen, LLC, help you fight back against the accusations of the state of Ohio?
+Are you ready to have an experienced criminal defense lawyer from James D. Owen, LLC, help you fight back against the accusations of the state of Ohio?
 If so, please do not hesitate to give us a call and set up a free consultation at our offices in Columbus.
 We have been handling criminal cases like yours for years, and we are always here to battle for you.

 Understanding Ohio’s Criminal Threats Laws